Rapidly warming Arctic could cause spread of nuclear waste, undiscovered viruses and dangerous chemicals, new report finds

 “These are new implications in addition to what we knew what would happen if permafrost continued to melt.
 It is imperative demonstrable action is taken at next month’s COP26 summit as these findings should concern anybody.
 As well as fulfilling the targets of the Paris Agreement and reducing the increase in the global climate temperature to 1.5 Celsius, there needs to be a strong and immediate commitment to funding research in this area.
 What should worry us is how much we have still yet to learn about the Arctic, how important it is to all of our futures and why it is worth protecting.”

 Deep permafrost of more than three metres is one of the few environments on Earth that has not been exposed to modern antibiotics.
 More than 100 diverse microorganisms in Siberian deep permafrost have been found to be antibiotic resistant.
-As permafrost thaws, there is potential for these bacteria to mix with meltwater and create new antibiotic-resistant strains of existing viruses.
+As permafrost thaws, there is potential for these bacteria to mix with meltwater and create new antibiotic-resistant strains.

 Climate change increases the risk of these being exposed through so-called abrupt thaw, where the layers of permafrost are exposed suddenly and haphazardly, increasing the opportunity for the release of multiple years of species simultaneously.